 I have presented my research at several national and international academic conferences including the American Association of Geographers annual meeting as well as the American Geophysical Union annual meeting.
 Apart from these I’ve also presented at Scipy, ACM SIGSPATIAL and Symposium on Data Science and Statistics organized by the American Statistical Association and an invited presentation at the NaTMEC.
 My work has been covered by ASU Solutions, Medium.com and Bikemaps.org .

-I have worked at various organizations including IBM, Accenture, and Cognizant.
+I have worked at various private organizations including IBM, Accenture, and Cognizant as well as government agencies like the Los Alamos National Laboratory and Oak Ridge National Laboratory.
 My research and projects are available on Google Scholar, ResearchGate.

 We are always looking for talented graduate students at the master’s and PhD levels whose interests align with my own.
 I particularly seek students with strong coding and data science skills who can hit the ground running in the STANCE Lab.
 However these skills are not prerequisites.
 Drop me an email at email@example.com along with your CV if you are interested.